 In this Article:

 A granddaughter of another Pistor married a Walther (to make the story a bit shorter) and settled in what is now Thuringia.
-They made hunting and target rifles.
-Carl Walther was employed as an apprentice in this factory.
+They also made hunting and target rifles.
+Carl Walther was an apprentice in this factory.
 The factory began to make pistols, at the request of Fritz Walther (oldest son of Carl), in 1908.

 In 1938, Nazi Germany awarded Walther a contract to replace the older P-08 Luger with the new P-38 DA/ SA pistol.

-The company continued production during the war, but lost basically everything at the end of that conflict due to the factory having been bombed out.
+The company continued production during the war.
+However, they lost basically everything at the end of that conflict due to the factory having been bombed out.
 In 1953, Carl Walther started over again in Ulm, West Germany where he continued building his P-38 (renamed P-1) for the West German Army, the Bundeswehr.

 The U.S. Connection

-In 1999, Smith and Wesson became the importer for Walther’s guns and even manufactured some for them, if my memory is correct – I remember seeing S&W-made PPK pistols for sale.
+In 1999, Smith and Wesson became the importer for Walther’s guns and even manufactured some for them, if my memory is correct.
+I remember seeing S&W-made PPK pistols for sale.
 At any rate, the company formed an American subsidiary to import its guns in 2012.

-Enter The PPQ
+Enter the Walther PPQ M2

-I won’t attempt to describe the history, or backstory, of the 25 pistols Walther is remembered for producing, so let’s just say the company made many different models for law enforcement and civilian use.
+I won’t attempt to describe the history, or backstory, of the 25 pistols Walther is remembered for producing.
+Let’s just say the company made many different models for law enforcement and civilian use.
 The PPQ came about in 2011 as a possible replacement for the P99 and shares some of its design features with that popular pistol.
 One departure, though, is the trigger action.

-The Technical Specifications (TR) of the German Police (Technische Richtlinie Pistolen im Kaliber 9mm x 19, Revision January 2008) for obtaining a German Police duty pistol certification require a first shot trigger pull of ≥30 N (6.7 lbf), a trigger travel of ≥10 mm (0.4 in) and a trigger reset of ≥4 mm (0.2 in).
+The Technical Specifications (TR) of the German Police (Technische Richtlinie Pistolen im Kaliber 9mm x 19, Revision January 2008) for obtaining a German Police duty pistol certification require a first shot trigger pull of greater than or equal to 30 N (6.7 lbf), a trigger travel of greater than or equal to10 mm (0.4 in) and a trigger reset of greater than or equal to 4 mm (0.2 in).

 |Barrel Length/ Finish||4.0"; Black Tenifer-Coated; Stainless Steel|

 |Sights/ Radius||Fixed; 3-Dot; Low-Profile; Polymer; Phosphorescent Markings; Non-Snag; Rear Adjustable for Windage; 6.1" Radius (factory night sights are available)|

 |Weight||24.5 oz (empty mag)|

 |Frame/ Finish||Matte Black Polymer|

 |Slide Material||Tenifer Coated|